ssouzawallace/ssouzawallace/README.md

 # Hi there

 I'm a Software Engineer.
 I studied at [UNICAMP](https://www.unicamp.br).
 I own the most and one and only [Nike Calculator iOS](https://github.com/ssouzawallace/senolop).
+Co-creator of [BR-GoGo](https://br-gogo.sourceforge.net).
 I work mostly with mobile, IOT, cooking and, occasionally, gardening.
 I used to compete in Robotics.
 Won 1st place at RoboCup in 2011, a competition organized by _RoboCup Federation_.